Bedrock-OSS/bedrock-wiki/docs/meta/addon-performance.md

 ---
-title: Addon Performance
+title: Add-on Performance
 mentions:
     - SirLich
     - Joelant05
     - MedicalJewel105
     - TheItsNameless
     - SmokeyStack
+description: Learn how to optimize your add-on.
 ---

 ::: warning
 This page was compiled primarily using community feedback from multiple sources.
 As a result, some information may be generalized, subjective, or conflicting.
-Always use your own best judgment when optimizing your addons.
-This page is not a substitute for testing your addon on a wide range of devices.
+Always use your own best judgment when optimizing your add-ons.
+This page is not a substitute for testing your add-on on a wide range of devices.
 :::

-Performance in addons is crucial, as the most technically fantastic addon is mainly useless if the majority of the player base cannot experience it.
-When developing addons, it should always be considered that many Bedrock players will be experiencing your addon on a significantly lower power device than you are developing on.
+Performance in add-ons is crucial, as the most technically fantastic add-on is mainly useless if the majority of the player base cannot experience it.
+When developing add-ons, it should always be considered that many Bedrock players will be experiencing your add-on on a significantly lower power device than you are developing on.
 This is especially true for mobile users.
-Therefore, addons should be developed with performance in mind and tested for performance on lower-end devices when possible.
+Therefore, add-ons should be developed with performance in mind and tested for performance on lower-end devices when possible.

 This guide is a non-exhaustive list of specific performance considerations separated by the various subsystems of Bedrock Edition.
 No single point should be taken as a hard and fast rule.
 Instead, these performance considerations should help you to recognize potential areas for improvement.